Hamilton Rotte LAc, Board Certified in Acupuncture and Chinese Herbology

 Attending AOMA Graduate School of Integrative Medicine in Austin Texas provided a chance to work in our schools herbal pharmacy for 2 1/2 years and was the start of my passion for Chinese herbal medicine.
 Many of our patients in student clinic were female and responded well to my formulas under supervision from my mentor Ma Dongxin who chiefly focused on women’s health.
 After graduating from AOMA in 2004 with a Masters degree in acupuncture and oriental medicine, our family moved to China for the next two years, affording me the opportunity to continue studying Chinese and follow some very experienced doctors in the hospital.
 The first year I lived in Hangzhou, studying with internal medicine doctors Wu Boping and following Lian Jianwei as well as Fu Ping and Wang Mingde in the gynecology department.
 After a year in beautiful Hangzhou we moved to Beijing where I worked for the Peoples’ Medical Publishing House as a translator/editor and had the chance to study with nationally recognized fertility specialist Guo Zhiqiang.
 In China, my teachers shared a common love for our medical classics and heavily impressed upon me their importance

 Returning to Atlanta in 2007, I founded Buckhead Acupuncture & Herbal Center.
 My experiences at AOMA with Dr. Ma and further studies in China in Chinese medical gynecology departments led to my strong interest in women’s health and the treatment of infertility.
-In 2009, I began preparing to sit for the American Board of Oriental Reproductive Medicine exam and successfully passed it in 2010.
+In 2009, I began preparing to sit for the Acupuncture and TCM Board of Reproductive Medicine exam and successfully passed it in 2010.
 The ABORM examination is a voluntary exam which is 50% western reproductive medicine and 50% Chinese reproductive medicine.
 To qualify for the exam, one must first be in practice for a number of years and take additional rigorous fertility related courses.
 Less than 1% of acupuncturists in the United States have taken this exam.
 The purpose of the ABORM board certification is to demonstrate to the people that we care for and the physicians that we collaborate with that fertility is truly our specialty.
 Within Chinese medicine infertility is deeply an herbalist’s specialty; in my practice I exclusively use customized raw herbal decocted teas.
 Other practitioners because of a lack of knowledge or convenience may choose to use a pill or tincture form of our herbal medicine.
 In China I never saw any of my teachers use anything other than the strongest form of our medicine and for something as important as fertility I believe this is the best option.
 Although it’s not required for acupuncture licensure by the Georgia medical board I have taken the NCCAOM national Chinese herbal board exam.
 This exam means that a practitioner has demonstrated a basic mastery in the safe use of Chinese medicinal herbs.
 Herbs will play an important daily role in your treatment in the case of infertility and many other conditions that we treat.